aedenj/flink-machine-learning-fish-market-example/README.md

 ### The Model

 The linear regression model in the notebook is built using the [Fish Market dataset on Kaggle](https://www.kaggle.com/aungpyaeap/fish-market)
-If you'd like to run through the notebook yourself run,
+If you'd like to step through the notebook yourself run,

 ```bash
 cd ~/projects/flink-ml-example;